MicrosoftDocs/mixed-reality/enthusiast-guide/virtual-reality-arcades.md

 More retail customers are progressively adopting Virtual Reality, even though virtual reality is still cost-prohibitive for some people to consider purchasing their own at-home VR devices.
 Businesses have found great success by tapping into this trend and providing the service of low-barrier access to VR.
 People can come and rent out SteamVR-capable kiosks or booths through arcade-style spaces to try out the latest and greatest virtual reality games and experiences available today.

-## Virtual reality arcades: What they're and how they work
+## Virtual reality arcades: What they are and how they work

 Virtual reality arcade businesses succeed by providing customers low-barrier access to higher-end virtual reality technology, devices, and experiences without the upfront cost of purchasing these components to own at home.